 Humans are wired for connection.
 Loneliness, experts say, is as harmful as smoking 15 cigarettes a day.

 A healthy mind grows in strong, safe relationships.
+In Denmark, the idea of hygge—cozy gatherings with family and friends—is more than tradition.
+It’s one reason why Denmark often ranks among the happiest countries in the world.
 It’s not about numbers.
 One trusted friend can matter more than 100 contacts online.
 Make time for family dinners, phone calls, or shared hobbies.
 Connection is medicine.

 5. Stress Management: Calm in the Storm